ChrisMurphy/angular2-seed/README.md

 2. Type run and select "Task: Run Task"

 3. Select from "build", "development", "production" or "setup" (relates to usage description above)

-Has integrated tasks if using WebStorm

-1. Got to the "Run" menu

-2. Select from "build", "development", "production" or "setup" (relates to usage description above)